John Zerzan: Thought

 Zerzan is an anarchist philosopher, and is broadly associated with the philosophies of anarcho-primitivism, green anarchism, anti-civilisation, post-left anarchy, neo-luddism, and in particular the critique of technology.

 Zerzan has accused linguist and activist Noam Chomsky of not being a real anarchist, saying that he is instead "a liberal-leftist politically, and downright reactionary in his academic specialty, linguistic theory.
 Chomsky is also, by all accounts, a generous, sincere, tireless activist -- which does not, unfortunately, ensure his thinking has liberatory value."

 Although Zerzan is usually anti-technology, he did make an exception to his typical denunciation of technology for vaccines and more specifically, COVID-19 vaccines.
 In 2022 in an article for Eugene Weekly, Zerzan noted that he does not believe the conspiracy theories about the COVID-19 mRNA vaccines which claim that they were introduced to force new levels of control and restrictions on the general population and also to spy on them with a microchip in the vaccine.
-Zerzan claims that many forms of technology have already done each of things and that many of the conspiracy theorists use smartphones, emails and social media and further claims that many of the freedoms that the conspiracy theorists says are being lost by taking the vaccine have actually already been lost by society at large long before the mRNA vaccines were introduced.
-Zerzan also notes that he has received hate mail from people who people who he knows and has worked on "the critique of society, on the crisis and what drives it" and that because of his disapproval of the conspiracy theories, has been denounced by denounced by these same people as a "fake anti-authoritarian".
+Zerzan claims that many forms of technology have already done each of those things and that many of the conspiracy theorists use smartphones, emails and social media and further claims that many of the freedoms that the conspiracy theorists says are being lost by taking the vaccine have actually already been lost by society at large long before the mRNA vaccines were introduced.
+Zerzan also notes that he has received hate mail from people who he knows and has worked on "the critique of society, on the crisis and what drives it" and that because of his disapproval of the conspiracy theories, has been denounced by these same people as a "fake anti-authoritarian".
 Zerzan ends his article by adding that "I'd prefer to live to fight another day", implying he has indeed taken a COVID-19 vaccine.